plackyhacker/plackyhacker.github.io/webtesting/javulna-sqli.md

 <img width="772" alt="Screenshot 2022-08-09 at 09 30 59" src="https://user-images.githubusercontent.com/42491100/183602812-4f0ca8b1-aae9-4eb9-962e-94002d8cd4bd.png">

+I also do a quick manual walk over the website, recording all of the requests, in BurpSuit.
+In this case there is no website so I would only use BurpSuite to examine specific requests, headers and cookies.

 ### Data Storage

 It is important to understand how the data is stored by the web app; the database engine being used and the tables that store the data.
 There may be ways that you can execute code or file upload via a SQL injection (for example in MS SQL and PostgreSQL), and if there is a SQL injection vulnerability it is much easier if you understand the database schema.